CyberSecSleuth/NGL-SPY/README.md

   <a href="https://ngl.tiiny.site/" target="_blank"><img src="https://i.postimg.cc/nLQL1grv/button.png"></a>
 </p>

+<p align="center" style="font-family: Robo Sans;">If you have any doubt please let me know in the comments.
+Please contact me through DISCORD if you don't know how to do this.</p>

 ## Features

 - ✨ **View Instagram ID** - The Instagram Id provided by the *anonymous* friend is sent to your inbox along with the text entered